zivenyang/vitepress-material3/posts/api-examples.md copy 3/index.md

 cover: https://lh3.googleusercontent.com/51moDkmVWptBFXRReuACKocS_fsOoYtfT-C78onEUKeRr7ky4l_ZsuZMK2AnE7-MPRbLzcKTAIFmNyyN7ACo0-eygmXaGeR0ItYtRcYNE8-_L8RHqkA=w960
 description: |
   This page demonstrates usage of some of the runtime APIs provided by VitePress.
+  This page demonstrates usage of some of the runtime APIs provided by VitePress.
+  This page demonstrates usage of some of the runtime APIs provided by VitePress.
+  This page demonstrates usage of some of the runtime APIs provided by VitePress.
+tags: [api, examples]
 ---

 # Runtime API Examples